-Brent oil falls four percent to three-month low as supply outage concerns ease
+Brent oil falls 4 percent to three-month low as supply outage concerns ease

-NEW YORK (Reuters) - Oil prices slumped about $3 on Monday, with Brent reaching a three-month low, as Libyan ports reopened and traders eyed potential supply increases by Russia and other producers.
+NEW YORK (Reuters) - Oil prices slumped more than 4 percent on Monday, with Brent reaching a three-month low, as Libyan ports reopened and traders eyed potential supply increases by Russia and other producers.

-Brent’s dive put it at its lowest since mid-April.
+Brent’s dive pushed it to a session low of $71.52 during the session, its lowest since mid-April.

 Falling prices offset gains late last week caused by supply outages in Libya, a labor dispute in Norway and unrest in Iraq.